greg-raven/Uncommon-Sense/_posts/2015-07-12-challenging-the-separation-of-powers.md

 tag: 'U. S. Supreme Court'
 ---

-\[W\]hen Congress has passed a statute and a President has signed it, it poses grave challenges to the separation of powers for the Executive at a particular moment to be able to nullify Congress’ enactment solely on its own initiative and without any determination from the Court.
+\[W\]hen Congress has passed a statute and a President has signed it, it poses grave challenges to the separation of powers for the Executive at a particular moment to be able to nullify Congress' enactment solely on its own initiative and without any determination from the Court.